xhf-F/cocoa_des_y3/README.md

 ### Step 11: add repository's URL to `Cocoa/projects/clone_all.sh`

-Even if the repository is private and inaccessible to most users, its URL can be added to [Cocoa/projects/clone_all.sh](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/projects/clone_all.sh).
+Even if the repository is private and inaccessible to most users, its URL can be added to [Cocoa/projects/clone_all.sh](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/projects/clone_all.sh) as shown below.

+	URLS="git@github.com:CosmoLike/cocoa_des_y3.git
+      	git@github.com:CosmoLike/cocoa_desxplanck.git
+      	git@github.com:CosmoLike/cocoa_lsst_fourier.git"

 The bash script will know how to handle cloning failure for private repositories.